Central High School Philadelphia 214th Class Website

 Looking at the South Lawn area and the Barnwell Library under construction late 1937...eighty years ago.
 The current CHS building (the fourth structure in its history) was seventeen years old when we entered for the first time in September, 1956 after making our way up the North Walk.
 Check out the newest additions to this venerable building by clicking on the CHS Updates page.
 A $42,000,000 building modernization with a Performing Arts Center addition is planned for a 2019 construction start.

-Fifty-seven years ago- to be precise- on June 18th, 1960, we walked down the North Walk for the last time...as students.
-And it's still a welcome sight.
-Here's a sobering thought...we are three years away from our sixtieth reunion.
+Fifty-seven years ago- to be precise- on June 20th, 1960, we walked down the North Walk for the last time...as students.
+And it's still a welcome sight so many years after.
+Here's a sobering thought...we are less than three years away from our sixtieth reunion.
 See you on the South Lawn in October 2020- if not before. (photo-phillyhistory.com)

 My Fellow Centralites-